The Parrot and Punchbowl, Aldringham: Smuggling connections

 Aldringham was a hotspot for smuggling in the 17th and 18th century and the pub is connected with this history.
 In 1778, two smugglers were arrested on the premises.
 In 2004, the Parrot's website recalled an account written in 1892 by Leiston local Lewis Chandler.
 Chandler documented a large-scale arrest that confiscated twelve horses, six carts, and three hundred tubs of gin.
-This was poured away outside the pub and locals dub a sump hole to catch it in pails.
+This was poured away outside the pub and locals dug a sump hole to catch it in pails.
 One man became so intoxicated on contaminated alcohol that he died within 24 hours.

 In 1933 former pub landlord Charles Kemp told a local reporter,It was one of my Grandfather’s delight's to tell how smuggled goods were brought daily to The Parrot from Thorpeness and how at 11:00 sharp every night an old mare that wandered the Common during the day was harnessed and conveyed smuggled goods from the Aldringham Parrot to Bromeswell where they were transferred to Ipswich.No evidence has emerged to support local folklore that a secret tunnel exists under the pub.

 Twentieth century

 In 1982, a June / July edition of the East Anglian beer house magazine Last Orders reported that the pub was up for sale by Allied Brewers (Ind Coope) after previously being leased to Tolly Cobbold.
 In the same year, a December edition of Last Orders reported that the pub had reopened as a Free house.
+The pub was listed as a Grade II building by Historic England in August 1983.

 In 2017, the pub was acquired by Chris Theobald and David James, the co-owners of The Dolphin pub in Thorpeness and directors of Alde Valley Foods The pub uses local suppliers including a local butcher and greengrocer and does not use plastic straws and stirrers.
 Fish is sourced sustainably from Lowestoft.
 The Parrot is a dog friendly pub.
 Regular events include the 'Parrot Puzzler' quiz.
 Recent promotional material and websites refer to the pub as The Parrot but its signage continues to display its full name.

-During the Covid-19 pandemic, the pub opened up a space dubbed 'the Outside Inn.'
+During the COVID-19 pandemic, the pub opened up a space dubbed 'the Outside Inn.'

 In February 2022, Theobald discussed the pub's history on the Suffolk Money podcast.